elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

     target audience.
--   Group 3: More likely to want a device that would allow them to exercise without their smartphones and might need the device to be waterproof, which is not Bellabeat's goal.
+-   Group 3: More likely to want a device that would allow them to exercise without their smartphones and might need the device to be waterproof, which is not Bellabeat’s goal.

 **Others**

 -   In this dataset, we do not see that exercise habits affect sleep quality.
--   Most users probably don't wear their Fitbit device while they sleep.
+-   Most users probably don’t wear their Fitbit device while they sleep.
 -   Users may need to upload weight info manually.

 # Recommendation